 2.5.3.
 Electron transfer-state (Figure 5C): O2 flux determined in the ET-state yields an estimate of ET-capacity.
 The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O2, respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux.
 Uncouplers are weak lipid-soluble acids which function as protonophores.
 These disrupt the barrier function of the mtIM and thus short circuit the protonmotive system, functioning like a clutch in a mechanical system.
-As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $J{P} = 0$.
-The most frequently used uncouplers are hydrazone carbonyl cyanide m-chloro phenyl (CCCP), carbonyl trifluoromethoxyphenylhydrazone (FCCP), or dinitrophenol (DNP).
+As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and J{P} = 0.
+The most frequently used uncouplers are cvanide m-chloro phenyl hydrazone carbonyl carbonyl (CCCP), cyanide trifluoromethoxyphenylhydrazone (FCCP), or dinitrophenol (DNP).
 Stepwise titration of uncouplers stimulates respiration up to or above the level of O2 consumption rates in the OXPHOS-state; respiration is inhibited, however, above optimum uncoupler concentrations (Mitchell 2011).
 Data obtained with a single dose of uncoupler must be evaluated with caution, particularly when a fixed uncoupler concentration is used in studies exploring a treatment or disease that may alter the mitochondrial content or mitochondrial sensitivity to inhibition by uncouplers.
-There is a need for new protonophoric uncouplers that drive maximal respiration across a broad dosing range and do not inhibit respiration at high concentrations (Kenwood et al. 2013).
-The effect on ET-capacity of the reversed function of F-ATPase $(J{Ps}; Figure 5C)$ can be evaluated in the presence and absence of extramitochondrial ATP.
+The effect on ET-capacity of the reversed function of F-ATPase $(J{P_n}; Figure 5C)$ can be evaluated in the presence and absence of extramitochondrial ATP.

 2.5.4.
 ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O2 consumption, ROX, which although not a coupling state, is relevant to assess respiratory function (Figure 1).
 The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative reactions measured after inhibition of ET with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit not only CIV but catalase and several peroxidases involved in Rox.
 High concentrations of antimycin A, but not rotenone or cyanide, inhibit peroxisomal acyl-CoA oxidase and D-amino acid oxidase (Vamecq et al. 1987).
 Rox represents a baseline used to correct respiration measured in defined coupling control states.
-Rox-corrected L, P and E not only lower the values of total fluxes, but also change the flux control ratios L/P and L/E. Rox is not necessarily equivalent to non-mitochondrial reduction of O2, considering O2-consuming reactions in mitochondria that are not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
+Rox-corrected L, P and E not only lower the values of total fluxes, but also change the flux control ratios L/P and L/E. Rox is not necessarily equivalent to non-mitochondrial reduction of O_2 , considering O_2 -consuming reactions in mitochondria that are not related to ET-such as O_2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
 Even isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes, as shown by transmission electron microscopy.
-This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009; Speijer 2016; Figure 2).
-The dependence of ROX-linked O2 consumption needs to be studied in detail together with non-ET enzyme activities, availability of specific substrates, O2 concentration, and electron leakage leading to the formation of reactive oxygen species.
+This fact makes the exact determination of mitochondrial O_2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009; Speijer 2016; Figure 2).
+The dependence of ROX-linked O_2 consumption needs to be studied in detail together with non-ET enzyme activities, availability of specific substrates, O_2 concentration, and electron leakage leading to the formation of reactive oxygen species.